0cwa/ZuhausProto/project-plan.md

             [BE] Backend logic for min/max from apartment_data.csv.
             [FE] Display current slider value.
         [FE] Window Directions Checkboxes:
-            [BE] Backend logic to get all unique directions from apartment_data.csv (e.g., "N", "S", "E", "W", "NE", etc. Values are comma-separated in the CSV).
+            [BE] Backend logic to get all unique directions from apartment_data.csv (e.g., "N", "S", "E", "W", "NE", etc. Values are semicolon-separated in the CSV).
             [FE] Generate checkboxes dynamically based on unique directions.
             [FE] Implement "at least 75% of selected directions must be present in the apartment's window directions" logic for filtering preview counts.
         [FE] Total Window Size Slider: